ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 {:removeinrfc}

 ## Version -05 to -06 ## {#sec-05-06}

+* Clarified practical requirements at the AS for processing the "to_rs" parameter.

 * IANA considerations: update in the "Parameter Usage Location" column for some entries of the "OAuth Parameters" registry.